 By default, XenServer uses the local disk on the physical host on which it is installed.
 The Linux Logical Volume Manager (LVM) is used to manage VM storage.
 A VDI is implemented in VHD format in an LVM logical volume of the specified size.

-XenServer versions prior to 6.0 did not use the VHD format and will remain in legacy mode.
-See the section called "Upgrading LVM Storage from XenServer 5.0 or Earlier" for information about upgrading a storage repository to the new format.
+XenServer versions prior to 5.5 did not use the VHD format and will remain in legacy mode.